How Farm Aid Became Steven Adler’s Final Gig With Guns N’ Roses

-In the spring of 1990, Guns N’ Roses were one of the biggest rock bands on the planet — and heading for the first of the roster changes that would dismantle the lineup responsible for Appetite for Destruction.
+Guns N' Roses were one of the biggest rock bands on the planet in the spring of 1990.
+But they were heading for the first of the roster changes that would dismantle the lineup responsible for Appetite for Destruction.

 The group's sound and image had always been strongly driven by a willingness to live dangerously, but at this point, drummer Steven Adler had been singled out by his bandmates for allegedly allowing his personal habits to impact his playing.
 This dissension in the ranks boiled over onstage at Farm Aid on April 7, when what should have been an incredibly high-profile opportunity to debut new material from the upcoming Use Your Illusion albums dissolved in concert chaos that effectively ended Adler's tenure in GNR.